General Course Material Guidelines

 - SensusAccess is an online service that converts text and image-based documents into different accessible formats ( searchable PDFs, audio, Braille, or e-text).
 It is available to all Swarthmore staff, students, and faculty with a Swarthmore College email address.

 - Please note that the quality of the converted document depends on the quality of the original document.
 For example, a clearly structured Word document will yield a better result than a poorly scanned PDF where the text is blurry or skewed.
+The University of Washington also has some excellent guidelines about creating high-quality scans

 - If the document cannot be found in the library and the original document is no longer available we have tools to fix these.
 Keep in mind this takes about 3-8 weeks to complete depending on the quality of the scan and the complexity of the document.
 PDFs that have blurred text, skewed text, lots of handwritten notes or are handwritten take much longer and we will need your assistance getting them fixed, for instance if we cannot read handwritten text.